enthought/mayavi/mayavi/_sources/auto/examples.txt

     Shows how to view data created by `tvtk.tools.mlab` with mayavi2.

+* :ref:`example_glyph`
+    This script demonstrates using the Mayavi core API to add a VectorCutPlane, split the pipeline using a MaskPoints filter and then view the filtered data with the Glyph module.

 * :ref:`example_structured_points2d`
     An example of how to generate a 2D structured points dataset using numpy arrays.
 Also shown is a way to visualize this data with the mayavi2 application.

-* :ref:`example_glyph`
-    This script demonstrates using the Mayavi core API to add a VectorCutPlane, split the pipeline using a MaskPoints filter and then view the filtered data with the Glyph module.

 * :ref:`example_contour_contour`
     This example shows how you can produce contours on an IsoSurface.

 * :ref:`example_scatter_plot`
     An example of plotting scatter points with Mayavi's core API.

-* :ref:`example_structured_points3d`
-    An example of how to generate a 3D structured points dataset using numpy arrays.
-Also shown is a way to visualize this data with the mayavi2 application.

 * :ref:`example_streamline`
     This script demonstrates how one can script Mayavi's core API to display